For urgent consular assistance call

 More information:

-Measles cases can routinely occur in Israel, with the country currently experiencing an increase in measles activity.
+Measles can occur routinely in Israel.
 Make sure your vaccinations are up-to-date before you travel.

 More information: